Gabby Petito: Body found in Wyoming is missing 'van life' blogger

 No details from the post-mortem have been released.

+"Teton County Coroner Dr Brent Blue confirmed the remains are those of Gabrielle Venora Petito, date of birth March 19, 1999.
+Coroner Blue's initial determination for the manner of death is homicide," the FBI's Denver office tweeted.

 The couple had been travelling for several weeks before Mr Laundrie returned home to Florida alone on 1 September.
-Ms Petito's family reported her missing 10 days later.

-Mr Laundrie did not contact police or the Petito family when he returned.
+He did not contact police or the Petito family on his return.

-Several weeks before Mr Laundrie returned to Florida alone, police in the Utah town of Moab were called to a possible domestic violence incident.
+Several weeks earlier, police in the Utah town of Moab were called to a possible domestic violence incident.

-Bodycam footage from the incident showed Ms Petito crying and complaining about her mental health.
+Bodycam footage showed Ms Petito crying and complaining about her mental health.
 A police report later said Mr Laundrie claimed Ms Petito had struck him during an altercation.

 No charges were filed, with officers recommending that the couple spend the night apart.
 What happened next is unclear.